Emma Griffiths Malin

 Emma Bryony Griffiths Malin (born 7 April 1980) is an English actress and film director.

 She was born in London, the daughter of David Malin and Susan Griffiths, and was brought up by her parents in west London.
 Her paternal grandparents are the actors Mark Eden (real name Douglas John Malin) and Joan Le Mesurier.
-Her first major screen role was in Adrian Lyne's remake of Lolita (1997), in which she played Annabel.
+Her first major film role was in Adrian Lyne's remake of Lolita (1997), in which she played Annabel.

-She starred in the Agatha Christie's Marple television film They Do It with Mirrors (2010) as Gina Elsworth and the Agatha Christie's Poirot television film Death on the Nile (2004) as Jacqueline de Bellefort, and appeared in the film House of Boys (2009), which also features Layke Anderson, Stephen Fry and Udo Kier.
+In 2003 she starred as the precocious Fleur Forsyte in The Forsyte Saga: To Let, the sequel series to the BBC's hit period drama The Forsyte Saga, and in 2004 in the Agatha Christie's Poirot television film Death on the Nile as Jacqueline de Bellefort.
+She appeared in the 2009 film House of Boys then starred in the 2010 Agatha Christie's Marple television film They Do It with Mirrors as Gina Elsworth.

 She directed the 2003 short film The Modernista.